TheOddler/sharelist/README.md

 ## Build

-Run `ng build --output-path docs --base-href sharelist` to build the project.
+Run `ng build --prod --output-path docs --base-href sharelist` to build the project.
 The build artifacts will be stored in the `docs/` directory for github pages.
-Use the `--prod` flag for a production build.
+Remove the `--prod` flag for a debug build.

 ## Running unit tests